Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Meningitis.md

 	- Children
 		- Greatest benefit with H Influenze type B (rare due to vaccination)
 		- Controversial
+- If [[Neisseria Meningitidis]], droplet precautions for 24 hours and prophylaxis for close contacts

 If meningococcaemia is suspected in **community** setting, use:
 1. Benzylpenicillin IV, quickly